I’m just sharing a few thoughts with you as to the reaosn why I do what I do, if you want to work with me and make an appointment click here.

 My own journey led me to appreciate and develop my ability to work with the physical body, initially training as a massage therapist then continuing my studies in various forms of bodywork.
 As a child I was often overly aware of other people’s pain, struggles and hurt…even feeling these sensations within my own body.
 I felt compelled to help but I didn’t have the skills or understanding to do so.
-Looking back I see now this led to a frustration and a feeling of helplessness, to not knowing how to interpret what I was feeling and soon I came to lack any belief that I could make a difference…this eventually disconnected me from myself and led me into years of struggling with my own illness and chronic pain.
+Looking back I see now this led to a frustration and feelings of helplessness, to not knowing how to interpret what I was feeling and soon I came to lack any belief that I could make a difference…this eventually disconnected me from myself and led me into years of struggling with my own illness and chronic pain.

 I exhausted every avenue of all medical interventions and basically, I was written off.
 Pain is our body’s way of communicating with us and gaining our attention.
 The source or cause of the pain can be very different for everyone.